vedanshxv/OS-Project-3/devlog.md

 Did I accomplish my goal for this session?: Yes, I implemented the basic functionality for inserting key-value pairs and creating the root node.
 Placeholder logic for existing nodes is in place.

 What I plan to do next: I will expand the insert logic to handle existing nodes and start implementing a basic search command to verify inserted keys.

+## Nov 29, 7:40 PM

+Pre coding session, I reviewed the current implementation of the insert command, which successfully handles the creation of a root node.
+My thoughts so far are that expanding this functionality to traverse and insert into existing nodes will be challenging, but the current structure makes it easier to build on.
+Managing tree traversal and finding the correct node for insertion while maintaining the B-tree's properties will be key.

+For this session, I plan to expand the insert logic to support traversal of existing nodes.
+My goal is to identify the correct node for a new key and add basic handling to check for duplicate keys or invalid insertion points.
+Placeholder logic for splitting nodes will also be added for future refinement.